corda/cordapp-template-kotlin/README.md

 - Ability to configure the Members of the Local Corda Network.

-To find out how to use the template, please refer to the *<new section name goes here>* subsection within the *Developing Applications* section in the latest Corda 5 documentation at https://docs.r3.com/
+To find out how to use the template, please refer to the *CorDapp Template* subsection within the *Developing Applications* section in the latest Corda 5 documentation at https://docs.r3.com/

 ## Chat app